 Whilst having this 5-star profile is great, it won’t matter if a client or employer can’t reach you.
-Be sure to add in your personal and/or work email and phone number, otherwise LinkedIn’s default contact information is a link to the very LinkedIn profile your editing, so you may not receive the notification.
+Be sure to add in your personal email and phone number, otherwise LinkedIn’s default contact information is a link to the very LinkedIn profile you are editing, so you may not receive the notification.

 One word of warning - the email address you put in here is the one that doubles as the notification address LinkedIn sends you when someone has sent you a message.
 Now that’s great if it’s work-related but if it’s a recruiter reaching out to tell you about a life-changing opportunity then it’s a big BIG problem if your secretary manages your emails.